Rogue Carver on the Loose in Italy

 Part 11, Death in Pisa, Corpses Under Foot – The Gravestones

 For those with a weak disposition for images of death, of corpses, of the grieving and suffering and emotional turmoil associated with the subject you may wish to skip the next three editions of Rogue Carver on the Loose as this is precisely the topic on which I will be dwelling.
-I mention this because I am to showcase the incredible sculpture that I discovered within the walls of the Camposanto on a return visit to Pisa.
+I mention this because I am about to showcase the incredible sculpture that I discovered within the walls of the Camposanto on a return visit to Pisa.

 But first, so as to set the scene, here is a summary of Wikipedia’s article on the subject: